spacetelescope/jwst/docs/jwst/msaflagopen/description.rst

 Overview
 --------

-The msaflagopen correction flags pixels that are affected by msa shutters that are stuck in the open position.
+The msaflagopen step flags pixels in NIRSpec exposures that are affected by MSA shutters that are stuck in the open position.

 Background
 __________

-The correction is applicable to NIRSPEC IFU and MSA exposure types.
+The correction is applicable to NIRSpec IFU and MSA exposure types.

 Algorithm
 _________